Meet the Team

 With a background in business management, Lisa joined Bartinney in 2012 to run the wine business.
 She has a passion for wine and you’ll often find her at The Tasting Shed comparing notes with visitors from around the world.

-Dewet runs the wine and champagne bar in town.
-A graphic designer and artist by trade, his creative touch can be seen throughout.
+Leisure & hospitality is Dewet’s business.
+A graphic designer and artist by trade, his creative touch can be seen throughout the guesthouses and wine bars.
 He enjoys entertaining guests and making sure they have a memorable experience.
 Locals know him by name.